jfields4733/Jordan/README.md

 ### Final goal is to write RTL code looking at port interface, FSM, and ASM diagrams, separating data from control.

 # Deliverables:
+Write in lab notebooks in the goingToDo, Doing, Rant style keeping track of time.
-#### Write in lab notebooks when ever frustrated for more than 10 minutes attempting to do something.
+Rant and whenever frustrated for more than 10 minutes attempting to do something.
-and create single electronic file of vivado screen shots plus specific new files generated.
-#### Turn one frustration per week into an entry in a knowledge database (formatted as a spreadsheet).
+Turn one frustration per week into an entry in a knowledge database (formatted as a spreadsheet).
+Create a single electronic file of vivado screen shots plus specific new files generated.
-#### Create a word document containing RTL, Sythesis and Implementation screens captured from example extensions
+Create a word document containing RTL, Sythesis and Implementation screens captured from example extensions
-#### Create port interface, FSM and ASM drawings for the example extensions
+Create port interface, FSM and ASM drawings for the example extensions
-#### Discuss testing in terms of 2^n, and how to test the insipred project using the hardware of the Nexys4DDR boards
+Discuss testing in terms of 2^n, and how to test the insipred project using the hardware of the Nexys4DDR boards